core.skeleton

 core.skeleton.ABSTRACT_SKEL_CLS_SUFFIX = 'AbstractSkel'

-class core.skeleton.MetaBaseSkel(name, bases, dct)
+class core.skeleton.MetaBaseSkel(name, bases, dct, **kwargs)

 Bases: type